Senate GOP revises health care bill, but prospects still uncertain

 Their proposal would repeal the employer and individual mandates to have health insurance, but retain the Obamacare requirement to cover pre-existing conditions.
 Graham said his idea would give states the flexibility to design their own systems and use the money as they see fit.

-Pressure on McConnell is mounting as President Donald Trump, engulfed in deepening Russian election meddling investigations, pushes for a legislative victory on his number one campaign promise: To repeal the Affordable Care Act.
+Pressure on McConnell is mounting as President Donald Trump, engulfed in deepening Russian election meddling investigations dealing with his campaign and associates, pushes for a legislative victory on his number one campaign promise: To repeal the Affordable Care Act.

 Trump said he’d be “very angry” if the Senate fails to pass the legislation.